 In fact, the more time I sit here trying to spot those green jackets, the more I realize the importance of identification, and how omnipresent it is within our world.
 Think about it, cars have license plate numbers, US citizens have social security numbers, and computers have IP addresses.
-Similar to the world around us, Commission Junction also has identification numbers that help identify your account.
+Similar to the world around us, CJ also has identification numbers that help identify your account.

 CID, PID, AID

 These identification numbers all start to sound the same after a while.
 As a client support representative, it has become evident that knowing the difference between these numbers will truly help with having a better understanding of your account and how our tracking works.
 With that said, lets take a deeper look into what each of these ID numbers mean.

 CID or Company ID is your account number.
 This is a "unique number which differentiates an advertiser/publisher from other CJ accounts."
 This number is located on the top right side of your screen next to your name.